Are you fit to fly?

 I failed the medical, now what?

 Depending on why you may be able to appeal the decision and provide more evidence that you would be safe to fly though failing a medical usually makes it harder to get one in the future its not impossible.
-If your medical is revoked or denied your days as a pilot may be done, but that doesn't mean that you can't find employment in the industry.
+If your medical is permanently revoked or denied your days as a pilot may be done, but that doesn't mean that you can't find employment in the industry.
 There are many support roles that have lower or no medical requirements at all.
-Consider airport management, customs agent, dispatcher or become an aviation maintenance engineer.
+Consider airport management, customs agent, customer service personnel, dispatcher or depending on the issue become an aviation maintenance engineer or air traffic controller.

 As long as you have the mobility we also offer sightseeing flights year round, so even if you can't hold a license you are still able to enjoy the trill of flight.